Credit Cards Cash Back Credit Cards

 How to choose the best credit card for gas and groceries

-• Consider a card's welcome offer and if you might be able to earn it within a few months of account opening
+• Evaluate a card’s welcome offer and what it takes to earn it

-• Be aware of your monthly spending in these categories to choose the right card for you
+• Understand your monthly spending in groceries and gas to choose the right card

 • Make sure you spend enough to offset the annual fee if a card has one